 Equality and human rights legal framework – UK Government assessment

-- The European Union (Withdrawal) Act 2018 excludes the EU Charter of Fundamental Rights from domestic law, resulting in the loss of some rights protections, including the freestanding right to equality of treatment.
-We are concerned that the loss of some of these rights will make it harder for individuals to enforce their fundamental rights.
+- The European Union (Withdrawal) Act 2018 excluded the EU Charter of Fundamental Rights from domestic law, resulting in the loss of some rights protections, including the free-standing right to equality of treatment.

-- The UK Government has maintained its position not to incorporate UN human rights treaties into domestic law.
+- The UK Government has maintained its position not to incorporate UN human rights treaties into domestic law, which would make those rights enforceable in UK courts, although a number of UN treaty rights are reflected in domestic legislation.

-- The UK Government has signalled that it will not bring the socio-economic duty under the Equality Act 2010 into force in England.
+- The UK Government has signalled that it will not bring the Socio-economic Duty, introduced by the Equality Act 2010, into force in England.
 The duty requires public bodies, when making strategic decisions, to consider how their decisions might help to reduce inequalities associated with socio-economic disadvantage.

 - Section 106 of the Equality Act 2010, which requires political parties to publish information about the diversity of their candidates, remains unimplemented.

-- In October 2019, the UK Government declined to reform the Equality Act ‘specific duties’ under the Public Sector Equality Duty, following a recommendation by the Women and Equalities Committee to make the duties more strategic.
-The specific duties are designed to mainstream equality within public bodies.
+- In October 2019, the UK Government declined to reform the Equality Act 2010 ‘specific duties’ for England under the Public Sector Equality Duty, following a recommendation by the Women and Equalities Committee to make the duties more strategic.
+The specific duties are intended to enable better compliance with the general duty.

-- In July 2018, the UK Government announced its intention to repeal section 9(5)(a) of the Equality Act 2010 which enables ministers to amend the statutory definition of race to include caste.
+- In July 2018, the UK Government announced its intention to repeal section 9(5)(a) of the Equality Act 2010, which requires ministers to amend the statutory definition of race to include caste.
 The decision leaves victims of caste discrimination with limited legal protection.

-- In September 2020, the Government’s response to its 2018 consultation on the Gender Recognition Act 2004 announced welcome steps to move the system online and reduce the application fee for a Gender Recognition Certificate (GRC), but declined to de-medicalise the system for legal gender recognition or to move to a system of self-identification that some groups have been calling for.
+- In September 2020, the UK Government’s response to its 2018 consultation on the Gender Recognition Act 2004 announced welcome steps to move the system online and reduce the application fee for a gender recognition certificate (GRC) to £5, but decided against enabling trans people to obtain a GRC without a diagnosis of gender dysphoria and evidence that they have lived in their acquired gender for two years.

 Read more about the UK and Welsh Governments’ actions on the equality and human rights legal framework.